em3ndez/tiny-web-server/README.md

 </html>
 ```

-In this example, a JavaScript version of `TinyWeb.SocketClient` (via `TinyWeb.JavaScriptSocketClient` Jav class) is created in JavaScript to connect to a WebSocket server running on `localhost` at port 8081.
+In this example, a JavaScript version of `TinyWeb.WebSocketClient` (via `TinyWeb.JavaScriptWebSocketClient` Java class) is created in JavaScript to connect to a WebSocket server running on `localhost` at port 8081.
 The client waits for the
 connection to open, sends a message to the `/messenger/chatback` path, and displays the response received from the server in the browser (html code not shown).

 **Making the JavaScript WebSocket Client available to webapps**